What is the ‘Green Grids Initiative – One Sun One World One Grid’? What is the One Sun Declaration? Read to know more.

 OSOWOG is planned to be completed in three phases.
 The first phase will entail interconnectivity within the Asian continent; the second phase will add Africa and the third phase will globalise the whole project.

 The initiative divides the solar spectrum into two broad zones with India in the middle – the Far East and Far West.
 The Far East grid passes through countries such as Vietnam, Myanmar, Laos, Thailand, and Cambodia.
-The Far West grid passes through the African regions and the middle-east countries.
+The Far West grid passes through the African regions and the Middle Eastern countries.

 Evolution of OSOWOG into GGI-OSOWOG